preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 .. image:: teamwork-settings-property-project-v7.png

-6. Set Owner and also Members, if needed.
+6. Set owner and also members, if needed.

 .. image:: team-collaboration-owner-v7.png